KomodoPlatform/developer-docs/docs/basic-docs/installations/common-runtime-parameters.md

 ## rpcport

-`rpcport` tells the daemon to listen for RPC connections on the indicated TCP port.
+`rpcport` tells the daemon to listen for rpc connections on the indicated TCP port.

 #### :pushpin: Examples: